cjlanzo/RaidNotesTBC/README.md

 * Make notes advance to the next trash section as a boss encounter begins (so you see current boss and the trash after it rather than before)
 * Clean up editor to show name of boss that is being edited.
 Also hide the edit boxes unless a boss is selected
 * Open editor to the current boss for the current zone
-* Organize the raids in a more logical order
 * Allow customization of boss routing with an instance
 * Add options to allow customization of font size, notes opacity, etc
 * Add version outdated notification on login